Marty Reisman

-Martin Reisman (February 1, 1930 – December 7, 2012) was an American champion table tennis player and author.
-He was the 1958 and 1960 U.S. Men's singles champion and the 1997 U.S. hardbat champion.
-He was a proponent of the traditional hardbat style of table tennis.
+Martin Reisman (February 1, 1930 – December 7, 2012) was an American table tennis player and author.
+He won the U.S. Men's Singles Championship in 1958 and 1960 and the U.S. Hardbat Championship in 1997.
+He advocated the traditional hardbat style of table tennis.

-Reisman was a staple in New York's table tennis community for decades, known for his ability, flamboyant style, and flair as a showman.

-He was nicknamed "the Needle" due to his quick wit and slender build.
+Reisman was active in New York City's table tennis community for decades.
+He was nicknamed "the Needle" for his quick wit and slender build.
+In his 1974 memoir The Money Player, he wrote that top table tennis players had to be "gamblers or smugglers."

 Early life

-Reisman was born on February 1, 1930, in Manhattan, New York to Sarah, a Russian immigrant, and Morris.
+Reisman was born on February 1, 1930, in Manhattan, New York City, to Sarah (Sally Nemorosky) and Morris, an Ashkenazi Jewish couple.
 He grew up on East Broadway with his older brother, David.
 His father worked as a cab driver.

-He started playing table tennis after experiencing a nervous breakdown at the age of 9 and found it soothing.
+He started playing table tennis after experiencing a nervous breakdown at the age of nine and found it soothing.
 He went on to become the city junior champion at the age of 13.

 Table tennis career

 As a hustler and showman

-He began playing for bets and hustling for real money at Lawrence's Broadway Table Tennis Club at 54th and Broadway.
+He began playing for bets and hustling for money at Lawrence's Broadway Table Tennis Club on 54th and Broadway.
 He would lure in challengers, intentionally lose the first few games, then suggest doubling the stakes before showing his true skill level and winning.

-If a bet were large enough, he would play sitting down or blindfolded.He would sometimes pull a $100 bill from a roll in his pocket and measure the height of the net.
+If a bet was large enough, he would play sitting down or blindfolded.
+Sometimes, he would pull a $100 bill from a roll in his pocket and measure the height of the net.

-At 15, he placed a $500 bet on himself at a national tournament in Detroit with a man he thought was a bookie, placing the bills in his hand.
+At the age of 15, he placed a $500 bet on himself at a national tournament in Detroit with a man he thought was a bookie.
 The man turned out to be the head of the United States Table Tennis Association.
 Police officers escorted Reisman out of the tournament.

-From 1949 to 1951, Reisman and Douglas Cartland toured the world performing a comedy table tennis routine for the opening act of the Harlem Globetrotters.
+From 1949 to 1951, Reisman and Douglas Cartland toured the world performing a table tennis comedy routine for the opening act of the Harlem Globetrotters.
 They hit balls with frying pans and the soles of their sneakers.

-Comedian Jonathan Katz recalled that he met and played against Reisman when he was a youth and that Reisman was an amazing athlete, and that he once beat him with the flat end of a chess piece.